Student Support

 International graduate and undergraduate students are required to have the student health insurance plan and are automatically enrolled in the program.

-Dependent coverage for spouses and children of students enrolled in the Wellfleet Student Plan is not available.
+Dependent coverage for spouses and children of students enrolled in the Student Health Insurance Plan is not available.

 Information regarding the student health insurance plan provided by CBU may be accessed at www.calbaptist.edu/healthinsurance.
 Students who have questions regarding the student health insurance plan, after reviewing the information provided online, are encouraged to contact University Card Services for assistance.
 University Card Services is located in the Student Support Office in Lancer Plaza.